 Keith Edmier (b.
 1967, Chicago, IL)

-Keith Edmier is an American sculptor born in 1967 in Chicago and currently lives and works in New York.
+Keith Edmier is an American sculptor born in 1967 in Chicago.
 He received his B.F.A. in 1986 from the California Institute of the Arts.
+Edmier currently lives and works in New York.

 Edmier has shown his work internationally at many galleries and institutions.
-He has had solo exhibitions at the the Frans Hals Museum in Haarlem, The Netherlands (2013), the Andy Warhol Museum in Pittsburgh (2003), the Los Angeles County Museum of Art in 2002, The University at Albany Art Museum (2008) and CCS Bard College (2007) in New York, at Neugerriemschneider Gallery in Berlin (2000).
+He has had numerous solo exhibitions at Petzel Gallery (2015-2020), Bob Rauschenberg Gallery at Florida SouthWestern State College, Fort Myers (2015), Frans Hals Museum, Haarlem (2013), the Andy Warhol Museum, Pittsburgh (2003), the Los Angeles County Museum of Art, Los Angeles (2002), The University at Albany Art Museum, Albany (2008), CCS Bard College, Annandale-on-Hudson (2007), and Neugerriemschneider Gallery, Berlin (2000).

 He is the recipient of the Louis Comfort Tiffany Foundation 2001 Biennial Award.